Ephigenia/mite-cli/README.md

     Commands:

-      amend|reword       edit the text for a specific time entry or the currently runnning entry budgets            list money and time budgets for current month config             show or set configuration settings
+      amend|reword       edit the text for a specific time entry or the currently runnning entry config             show or set configuration settings
       delete|rm          delete a specific time entry
       list|st            list time entries